s29papi/HashedWords/About.md

-# Proposal for Hashed Words: A Game of Secret Products
+# Proposal for Obfuscated Words: A Game of Multiplicative Strategy

+---

 ## Introduction

-**Hashed Words** is a unique and engaging on-chain game where words transform into numbers, and those numbers are combined to create a secret product.
-Players must guess the components of that product based on word hints.
+**Obfuscated Words** is an innovative and exciting on-chain game where words are transformed into unique integers, and these integers combine to form a secret obfuscated product.
+Players must decode word hints and submit their encoded guesses to align with the master product.
 The twist?
-The game revolves around clever wordplay and number manipulation, making each guess a strategic challenge.
+The game uses obfuscation mechanisms to ensure security and fairness, making every player's submission unique.

+---

 ## Game Overview

-The game centers on secret products derived from hashed words.
-Each word submitted by players is hashed into a number, and these numbers are combined to form a secret product, which is securely stored on the blockchain.
-Your task as a player is to guess the components of that product based on the hints provided during the game.
+The game revolves around creating and decoding obfuscated word products.
+Each valid word is transformed into a number, and these numbers are multiplied together to form a **Master Product**.
+This product is obfuscated to enhance security and stored on the blockchain.
+Players submit their own obfuscated word products, which are verified for divisibility against the Master Product, creating a fair yet challenging competition.

+---

 ## How It Works

-1. **Words Turn Into Numbers**:
+### Words Turn Into Numbers

-   - Players start by submitting a list of words.
-Each word is hashed into a number.
+- Players are provided with a dictionary of valid words.
+- Each word is encoded into a unique large integer representation (e.g., by encoding letters to hex and converting to a number).
-   - The numbers are then combined in a specific way to create a secret product, which is stored on the blockchain.

-2. **Your Challenge**:
+- The encoded integers of valid words are multiplied together to form the **Master Product**.

+### Obfuscation of the Master Product

+- The Master Product is obfuscated using a **global salt** (a large prime multiplier), creating the **Obfuscated Master Product**:
+  `ObfuscatedMasterProduct = MasterProduct × globalSalt`
+- This ensures the Master Product remains secure until the reveal phase.

+### Player Submission

+- Players select words from the dictionary to create their own **Player Product** by multiplying the encoded integers of their chosen words:
+  `PlayerProduct = word1 × word2 × ... × wordN`
+- Each player is assigned a unique nonce `noncePlayer`, which is kept secret during gameplay.
+- The player's submission is obfuscated with their nonce:
+  `ObfuscatedPlayerProduct = PlayerProduct × noncePlayer`
+- Players submit `ObfuscatedPlayerProduct` to the game.

+### Verification of Submissions

+- The game contract checks if the submitted `ObfuscatedPlayerProduct` is divisible by the **Obfuscated Master Product**:
+  `ObfuscatedPlayerProduct % ObfuscatedMasterProduct == 0`
+- This ensures valid submissions without revealing the original Master Product or the Player Product.

+### Reveal Phase

+- At the end of the game, the global salt `globalSalt` and all player-specific nonces `noncePlayer` are revealed.
+- The Master Product and Player Products are reconstructed and verified:
+  `ObfuscatedPlayerProduct = (MasterProduct × globalSalt) × noncePlayer`
+- The divisibility check confirms that `PlayerProduct % MasterProduct == 0`.

+---

+## Your Challenge

-   - Throughout the game, you will receive a series of word hints.
-Each word corresponds to a component of the secret product.
+1. **Decode Word Hints**: During gameplay, you’ll receive word hints.
+Each hint corresponds to encoded words that form part of the Master Product.
-   - You will make your guesses by submitting the numbers you believe match the words.
-The more correct components you identify, the higher your score.

-3. **Scoring**:
-   - When you make a guess, the system compares your guess to the original product and calculates the GCD (Greatest Common Divisor).
-   - The higher the GCD, the closer your guess is to the original product.
-You will be ranked based on how accurate your guesses are.
+2. **Submit Obfuscated Products**: Combine the encoded words, obfuscate your submission with the assigned nonce, and send your `ObfuscatedPlayerProduct` to the blockchain.
+3. **Score Points**: Submissions are ranked based on how many valid factors they match with the Master Product.

+---

+## Scoring

+- **Higher Accuracy**: The more valid encoded words in your Player Product that align with the Master Product, the higher your score.
+- **Efficient Guesses**: Submitting fewer, precise guesses reduces computational overhead and improves your ranking.

-## Game Mechanics
+### Game Mechanics

-- **Guessing**: You can guess one or more words at a time.
-Each word is tied to a specific number.
-Your goal is to correctly identify the components that make up the secret product.
-- **Validating Guesses**: To ensure fairness, the system checks:
-  - **Valid Numbers**: All guessed numbers must be valid based on the hashing mechanism.
-  - **No Repeats**: You cannot guess the same number twice in a round.
-  - **Correct Overlap**: The system uses the GCD to verify that your guesses are valid and close to the real product.
+- Players cannot reuse obfuscations, ensuring fairness and uniqueness.
+- A combination of hints, divisors, and game logic ensures dynamic gameplay.

+---

-## Why "Hashed Words"?
+## Why "Obfuscated Words"?

-The name "Hashed Words" reflects the process of transforming words into numbers (hashed) and using them to form a product.
-It combines wordplay and number manipulation, where each word serves as a clue leading you to the right number.
+The name "Obfuscated Words" reflects the central idea of transforming words into unique numeric factors and encoding them in an obfuscated manner.
+The game blends cryptographic principles with wordplay and strategy, making it both intellectually engaging and fun.

+---

 ## A Game of Strategy

-At its core, **Hashed Words** is a fun and challenging game that encourages players to think strategically.
-You’ll be deciphering which numbers correspond to the words and trying to guess as many as possible to maximize your score.
-It’s all about making informed guesses and analyzing the hints to uncover the secret product!
+**Obfuscated Words** is more than just a game—it’s a strategic competition of logic, encoding, and deduction.
+With its unique obfuscation mechanics, players must think critically to deduce valid submissions while ensuring their products align with the Master Product.
+Get ready to compete, strategize, and uncover the mystery of obfuscated words!